The Lowdown on Low-E Glass: What Is It and How Does It Work?

 The Science Behind the Sorcery: Shining a Light on Low-E glass

 Different Low-E coatings deliver different benefits.
 Some will minimize UV radiation (furniture-fading) light transmitted through glass without compromising the amount of visible light that passes through.
-Others, such as passive Low-E coatings, will help reduce heat loss inside your home to reduce the overall cost of home heating bills in the winter months.
+Others, such as passive Low-E coatings, will help reduce heat transfer (and heat loss) inside your home to reduce the overall cost of home heating bills in the winter months.

-The main difference between Low-E and clear types of glass is that clear glass doesn’t have the added energy-efficient benefits that these insulating glass units provide.
+The main difference between Low-E and clear types of glass is that clear glass doesn’t have the added energy-efficient benefits or insulating properties that these glass units provide.
+Low-E energy efficient windows, or low emissivity windows, work by reflecting heat rather than absorbing and transmitting heat, whereby reducing the emissivity of the surface.

 Check out our handy window performance guide to see how double-paned Low-E glass measures up against double-paned clear glass in terms of R-value, solar heat gain coefficient, UV transmission and visible light transmission.